CakeRobotics/crl/docs/source/basics.rst

 A simulation build differs from a normal build in that, the docker container doesn't work with hardware.
 Instead, it communicates with a separate simulation container.
-The communication is achieved via ROS messaging system over *rosbridge*.
+The communication is achieved via DDS on UDP.

 In practice, this means that before runnnig the code, you should run a cake simulation container: